Optimal Decision Rules Under Partial Identification: Introduction

-In terms of an application to eligibility cutoff choice, this paper is also related to the growing literature on extrapolation away from the cutoff in RD designs, including \cite{rokkanen2015rd}, \cite{angrist2015rd}, \cite{dong2015rd}, \cite{Bertanha2020rd}, \cite{Bertanha2020many}, \cite{Bennett2020rd}, and \cite{Cattaneo2020multi}.
-Unlike these papers, I explicitly consider the decision problem of whether or not to change the cutoff and derive an optimal decision rule.
-To the best of my knowledge, there are no existing results for optimal policy decisions based on data generated by an RD model.
+The problem of eligibility cutoff choice considered in this paper is related to the literature on extrapolation away from the cutoff in RD designs, including \cite{rokkanen2015rd,angrist2015rd,dong2015rd,Bertanha2020rd,Bertanha2020many,Bennett2020rd}; and \cite{Cattaneo2020multi}.
+Unlike these papers, I explicitly consider the decision problem of whether to change the cutoff and derive an optimal decision rule.
+Recently, \cite{zhang2022rd} consider the problem of learning cutoff-based policies under multi-cutoff designs and propose a maximin policy that is guaranteed to perform no worse than the existing policy.